Signs of Alcoholism: Am I an Alcoholic?

 - Giving you advice on community groups such as Alcoholics Anonymous and SMART Recovery

-- Proving you with motional support and counselling
+- Proving you with emotional support and counselling

 - Referring you to community housing teams